Geology Alumni Web Pages

 Shannon Parsons-DePry '90 earned earned an award for her work as a site supervisor for Bechtel Nevada's Low Level Waste Operations (scroll down to the second page for the picture).

-Mary Riley ’90 is an attorney in Chicago.
+Mary Riley ’90 is an attorney and Client Documentation Analyst at JPMorgan Chase in Chicago.

 Laura Reiser Wetzel ’90 wrote this lesson plan on the geology of building stone, based on this article in the Journal of Geoscience Education.
 She was awarded Eckerd College’s Distinguised Teacher Award in 2007.

 Eileen Heady ’89 teaches middle school science at the McDonogh School in Maryland.